Kirs1/cs506-final-project/README.md

 We created clean_data.py to clean up some of the above data.

-We plot a heat map to show the correlation between different features and the total number of goals:
+We used heat_map.py to create a heat map which show the correlation between different features and the total number of goals:

 ![The heat map](picture/Figure13.png)